 I was perplexed by this because on the one hand, I was really happy that I could give him that freedom at school, but on the other hand, he was using that freedom to mindlessly look up youtube videos.
 I do believe that everyone needs a brain break, but I think it really goes back to not teaching the students how to ‘do’ free time.
 In Kindergarten, their free time was self-directed play where they would use their imagination to create worlds around them.
 Free time is completely taken out of the equation as they grow older so when they get opportunities like this, they just want to take a break from everything around them.

 Who can blame them, right?

-It’s hard for them to be intrinsically motivated when their isn’t a grade involved.
-They are so used to doing everything for a grade, they don’t see the point in doing something simply because they are passionate about it.
+It’s hard for many to be intrinsically motivated when their isn’t a grade involved.
+They are so used to doing everything for a grade, they don’t see the point in doing something simply because they are passionate about it; especially at school.

 After watching the PBS documentary ‘Is School Enough?‘ (a must watch!), I was so inspired by what I saw and excited about the direction education is slowly going.
 I have always been passionate about giving students a choice in how they show their learning and even more passionate about giving them a voice in their world.
 As I said in my previous post, our corporation is moving towards personalized learning.
 When I was in the classroom, this is what I strived for for my students.
 It is very different from the traditional way of viewing the classroom so adjustments are going to be made as we continue on, but I think if our focus is solely on the students, the adjustments should be welcomed.